GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >
   > **When you are invited to TechPass**
   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email to activate the account.
+This email is valid only for 30 days.

   >
   > **If SEED provisioning is approved**: